Dr00gy/bachelors-thesis/README.md

 After cloning the repo, just run `docker-compose up --build` !

 ## Other
-For testing, I have included some files in the "files" folder.
+For testing, I have included some small .xmap files in the "files" folder.